abrennec/sose20_cc2/readme.md

 ---

-# Further Resources for the Interested Reader
+# Further Resources for the Interested Reader & References

 ## Online Resources